rmmATenersystemscom/es-inventory-hub/README.md

 - Provide dashboards for analysis (seat counts, spares, billing vs non-billing, etc.).
 - Highlight mismatches and exceptions (e.g., ThreatLocker device missing in Ninja).

-## Current Version (v1.19.1)
+## Current Version (v1.19.2)

-This release includes updated system backup documentation to reflect actual current configuration, removed obsolete shared documentation file, synchronized systemd service files with installed configuration, created proper backup system with version control, and updated all service names and file paths to match production environment.
+This release includes critical security improvements by removing all hardcoded credentials from documentation, systemd service files, and scripts.
+All sensitive information has been replaced with secure placeholder values to prevent credential exposure in version control.
+This addresses the highest priority security vulnerability identified in the comprehensive security review.

 ## Current State